devonzuegel/smallworld/README.md

   - one way this will be used is so that Erik can see when the mutual selections happened so that he knows if it's a new connection
 - [ ] profile page improvements:
   - [x] fix the profile editing feature – bug report with video in email on 2024.01.29
-  - [ ] give users a way to make their profile public/private
   - [ ] give users a way to turn off the daily emails
   - [ ] enable users to add/remove photos – then let Amit know that it's been updated
 - [ ] if cutie A has selected cutie B, then cutie B should have cutie A at the front of their `selected-cuties` list